Approach

 Preventing Harassment

-“K” LINE has established a dedicated consultation service to address issues of sexual harassment, power harassment, and mental health.
+In addition, “K” LINE has established a dedicated consultation service to address issues of sexual harassment, power harassment, and mental health.
 Information on how to use these services is provided on the corporate portal site, along with contact details for the consultation service.
 The Company has set up a system that allows it to solve problems quickly while giving maximum consideration to the privacy of persons who wish to have a consultation, for example, by offering access to both male and female consultants and industrial physicians and so on.
-In addition, we hold seminars for executives and employees on the subject of preventing harassment.
+Furthermore, we hold seminars for executives and employees on the subject of preventing harassment.

 Attendance Rates for Harassment Prevention Seminars